 So whether you're a "dog person" or a "cat person" or just someone who wants to help and make a difference in the life of a shelter animal, we look forward to having you join our team of volunteers at Seminole County Animal Services.

 New Volunteer Information

 All new volunteers will be required to attend a new volunteer orientation to learn the ins and outs of the volunteer program.
-You can download the volunteer forms at the bottom of this page to bring with you to your orientation or you can stop by the shelter and pick up a volunteer packet..
+If you are interested in becoming a volunteer or foster you can contact DGagliano@seminolecountyfl.gov for an emailed copy of our volunteer packet, or you can stop by the shelter and pick up a volunteer packet..
 Please hang on to your volunteer packet until you can attend a new volunteer orientation, and bring it with you filled out and ready to be turned in at the start of the orientation.
 We offer new volunteer orientations every 4-6 weeks.